 15 Month Old Whines Nonstop

-DS is a very typical 15 (almost 16) month old.
+My son is 15 (almost 16) months old.
 He's very physical, and gets frustrated easily when something doesn't go as he wants after the first few times of trying.
 The problem is his vocabulary is not that great.
 He is still babbling like crazy and very vocal otherwise, he just doesn't say much of real words other than "bye" (Which he loves to say!)
 He has said other words, including momma, dadda, please, thanks, ball, but nothing consistent at all, like maybe a few times for the words other than momma and dadda, and will not say them when prompted either.

 I don't want to frustrate him even more by requesting he say please (even though I know he can but he's just being stubborn) and have it lead into a meltdown.
 But I also don't want to just keep answering to whining if its going to make the situation worse.